sous-chefs/redisio/README.md

 }
 ```

-##### Install redis and setup two instances on the same server, on different ports, with one slaved to the other through a role file
+##### Install redis and set up two instances on the same server, on different ports, with one slaved to the other through a role file

 ```ruby
 run_list *%w[